The Dawn (feminist magazine): Content and themes

 Lawson's working-class background was reflected in the Dawn; it aimed at a wider audience than the middle class.
 The price was low enough to appeal to those from the working classes, and the content similarly reflected this aim.
 As identified by Aitken, the Dawn included household hints that were "aimed at women running a home without servants."
 Along with those hints came editorials, articles, columns, correspondence, poetry, short stories, material for children, and fashion.
 The Dawn was deliberately aimed at the whole household, and the political messages were interwoven with the other content.

 To some extent, the Dawn existed in opposition to The Bulletin, another magazine of the period that was aimed squarely at men.
 Each publication produced radically different views of the roles of men and women in society.
-While The Bulletin of the day has been described as depicting women as either "vain, conniving, … spendthrift [and] bent on entrapment" or as "bitter harridan[s]", the Dawn took a very different approach, depicting men in relation to home values and arguing that the emancipation of women was necessary for the advancement of society.
+While The Bulletin of the day has been described as depicting women as either "vain, conniving, … spendthrift [and] bent on entrapment" or as "bitter harridan[s]", the Dawn took a very different approach, depicting men in relation to home values and arguing that emancipation of women was necessary for the advancement of society.

 The Dawn tackled a number of issues of interest to women, including the use of corsets, female suffrage, the overworking of women, and a woman's role within marriage.
 In addition, Lawson, through the pages of the Dawn, was unusual in being the only leader of the Australian women's movement who repeatedly raised the issue of spousal abuse.
 Within the Dawn, she "offered a far-reaching critique of power relations within marriage" that was careful not to depict women as simple passive victims, but instead encouraged women to fight and escape their situation.
 Sheridan noted that this range of issues granted the Dawn much of its strength; Lawson did not shy away from domestic or public issues, covering both through the pages of the magazine.
 Cousins has further argued that the Dawn constructed a certain view of femininity to mount the case for female suffrage, and also one of masculinity.
 The Dawn presented a distinct and often unflattering view of `manhood' to their readers in an attempt to gain positions of power for women not just in the public sphere, but also within the domestic realm.
 In doing so, the writers were advocating a significant shift in the power relations that operated between men and women.

 Influence

 The Dawn was widely read both within Australia and internationally, leading Scott to describe Lawson as the "earliest Australian woman to be influential" within the British suffrage movement.
 Domestically, the success of the Dawn led to the founding of the "Dawn Club" in 1889, and the Dawn "helped to pave the way for women's magazines in Australia", validating the experiences of women, their work, and their writing.

+The magazine is also considered an important precursor to the women in print movement, when second-wave feminists established alternative communication networks by creating publications that were written, edited, printed, distributed, and read by women.